DataDog/integrations-core/snmp_dell/README.md

 ## Overview

-This check monitors [Dell][1].
+Dell Inc. is a technology company that develops computers and network hardware for high performance networking in both small large businesses.
+Collect metrics for monitoring and alerting from Dell hardware including:

-Dell Poweredge
+* Dell PowerEdge
-Dell Idrac
+* Dell iDRAC
-Dell Isilon
+* Dell EMC Isilon

-For details of monitored metrics see the [Network Device Monitoring][2] documentation.
+For a complete list of all the metrics collected from Dell devices, see the [Network Device Monitoring documentation][1]

 ## Setup